infoverload/migration_typeorm_photon/tutorial_migrating_typeorm_photon.md

 │               └── index.js
 ```

 This is the default path but can be [customized](https://github.com/prisma/prisma2/blob/master/docs/photon/codegen-and-node-setup.md).
-It is best not to change the files in the generated directory because it will get overwritten.
+It is best not to change the files in the generated directory because it will get overwritten every time `prisma2 generate` is invoked.

 Now you can import Photon.js in your project.
 Create a main application endpoint, `index.ts`, inside the `src` directory and import the library like this: